ikrima/gamedevguide/contents/guides/ue4guide/wip/editor-extensions/sequencer/Sequencer 4.20 Upgrade.md

 - UMovieScene::GetTickResolution() - retrieves the tick resolution that all FFrameNumbers

-- UMovieScene::GetDisplayRate() - playback rate (EvalType==FrameLocked =&gt; this is what t.maxfps is set to)
+- UMovieScene::GetDisplayRate() - playback rate (EvalType==FrameLocked => this is what t.maxfps is set to)

 **FMovieSceneChannelProxy** affords editor and runtime code a common language for interacting with and manipulating keyframes.
-To this end, **IKeyframeSection&lt;&gt;** has been completely removed and is no longer necessary.
+To this end, **IKeyframeSection&lt;>** has been completely removed and is no longer necessary.

 ### **FMovieSceneChannel**